clicalmani/tonka/docs/views.md

 ## Introduction

-Views in Tonka are designed to be modular and reusable, allowing developers to create dynamic and interactive user interfaces with ease.
-This section will guide you through the basics of creating and using views in the Tonka framework, including how to define view templates, bind data to views, and handle user interactions.
+Views in **Tonka** are designed to be modular and reusable, allowing developers to create dynamic and interactive user interfaces with ease.
+This section will guide you through the basics of creating and using views in the **Tonka** framework, including how to define view templates, bind data to views, and handle user interactions.

-When using Tonka, view templates are usually written using the Twig templating language.
+When using **Tonka**, view templates are usually written using the Twig templating language.
 A simple view might look something like this:

 ```twig
 {% extends "base.html.twig" %}